lrq3000/pyugt/README.md

 pyugt is a python universal game translator: it takes screenshots from a region you select on your screen, uses OCR (via Tesseract v5) to extract the characters, then feeds them to a machine translator (Google Translate) to then show you a translated text.

 Since it works directly on images, there is no need to hack the game or anything to access the text.
-It is also cross-platform (support for Windows and Linux and experimentally on MacOSX.
+It is also cross-platform (support for Windows and Linux and experimentally on MacOSX).

 Here is a demo: